Coopydood/ultimate-macOS-KVM/README.md

 **AutoPilot now has an additional option for macOS Tahoe beta!** <br>Please feel free to try out the macOS Tahoe beta with ULTMOS and leave feedback on how it went!

-However, you should **NOT** use macOS Tahoe as your main virtual setup - and should be used for test purposes only.
+However, you should **NOT** use macOS Tahoe as your main virtual setup; it should be used for test purposes only.
 You have been warned!

 You can download the latest recovery image below for use with AutoPilot.
 The file is hosted on the [Archive.org website](https://archive.org/details/macos-tahoe).